 - Under 1/10 have had 2-4 % IRR

-- Q: How do you ensure a sustainable forest management?
+- Q: How do you ensure a responsible forest management?

 A: All our managed forests are certified according to either PEFC or FSC – two globally recognized forest certification systems.

-This guarantees that all harvested timber is sustainably produced, which means that we:
+This guarantees that all harvested timber is responsibly produced, which means that we:

 - Protect exposed nature areas